Saturday, August 29, 2015

 History Of Labor Day Holiday

-The Labor Day holiday in the U.S. is celebrated on the first Monday in September.
+The Labor Day holiday is celebrated on the first Monday in September.
 This is the same day that Canada celebrates their Labor Day holiday.
-This year, Labor Day falls on September 1, 2014.
-Next year, with September starting on Tuesday, Labor Day gets pushed to September 7, 2015.
+This year, that date is September 7, 2015.

 The history of Labor Day in the U.S. goes back to the labor movement of the late 1800s and became an official federal holiday in 1894, celebrated with parties, parades and athletic events.
 Prior to 1894, workers who wanted to participate in Labor Day parades would forfeit a day's pay.

-Over the ensuing decades, Labor Day has come to symbolize something else, too.
-In defiance of the Summer Solstice in June (21st/22nd) and Autumnal Equinox in September (21st/22nd) signaling the beginning and ending of the summer season, Labor Day has become the unofficial end of the summer season that unofficially started on Memorial Day weekend (the fourth Monday in May in the U.S.).
-I have to admit that this year's September 1st Labor Day seems too early to call an end to summer.
-After all, the day before was still August.
-And the high temperatures certainly feel like summer is still with us. :)
+Over the ensuing decades, Labor has come to symbolize something else, too.
+In defiance of the Summer Solstice and Autumnal Equinox signaling the beginning and ending of the summer season, Labor Day has become the unofficial end of the summer season that unofficially started on Memorial Day weekend (the fourth Monday in May in the U.S.).

 What led up to the creation of a holiday specifically designated to honor and celebrate the workers and their accomplishments?
 The seeds were planted in the 1880s at the height of America's Industrial Revolution when the average American worked 12 hour days/7 days a week in order to manage a basic living.
 Although some states had restrictions, these workers included children as young as 5 years old who labored in the mills, factories and mines earning a fraction of the money paid to the adults in the same workplace.
 Workers of all ages were subjected to extremely unsafe working conditions in addition to insufficient access to fresh air and sanitary facilities.